MrGuyman99/Procedural-Animation-In-Raylib/README.md

 - Open the ProceduralAnimation.sln file that generated
 - Set it as the startup project
 - Press compile
-The executable should be in the root directories' release folder That's it for me, hope you enjoy.
-There may or may not be commits after this one, as I'm relatively happy with where the codebase is.
+The executable should be in the root directories' release folder\
+This was a test for a larger experiment and I'm pretty happy with where the code is!\
+Hope someone can use this for reference :)